Table of Contents

 Birds are often dismissed as a nuisance in industrial facilities.
 Droppings get cleaned, nests get removed, and the issue is labeled a pest problem.
 In reality, bird infestation affects operations the same way equipment failures, safety hazards, and environmental risks do.
 When birds interact with facility systems and workflows, the impact is operational.

-Why Bird Activity Belongs in Risk Management
+Why Bird Activity Should Be Part of Facility Risk Management

-Birds Interact With Critical Systems
+Birds Affect Critical Building Systems

 Birds do not stay in isolated areas of a facility.
 They land on rooftops, electrical units, HVAC systems, loading docks, and walkways.
 These are operational zones, not cosmetic ones.